isomerpages/mlaw-corp/news/speeches/_posts/2025-06-26-post-Speech by Minister for Law at the International Conference on Cohesive Societies 2025.md

 <p>54.
 Trust me – one day, you will get there when you are the senior generation
 and you think, “what is this music they are listening to, what is this language that they’re speaking, I don’t understand it.
-I look it up on Google and it doesn’t really help me.</p>
-<p>So I use my children to help me translate”, but one day you will be there.
+I look it up on Google and it doesn’t really help me.
+So I use my children to help me translate”, but one day you will be there.
 So that intergenerational bonding and cohesion is equally important.</p>
 <p>55.
 While I’m here, I want to cite some inspiring examples of ICCS alumni
 – from our young people.</p>
 <p>(1) I’m told that Win Wen from Malaysia founded Jelajah Harmoni Seberang